 Door Handle Wraps

 Usually wrapped as part of a door wrap, door handles are extremely hard to wrap but are essential to have done to match the rest of the car bodywork.
 No longer are door handles all made from cheap black plastic, the fact they are colour matched to the car paint makes them a must to have wrapped when carrying our a bigger project.
 That being said, they can also be wrapped in a different finish or colour to the doors to bring a little more style to the car.
+Some have used effective plastic alternatives like polycarbonate.

 Now a classic wrap option, the wing mirror wrap is the most popular car customisation we see through 3Dom Wraps.
 Contrasting wing mirrors, be that in colour or material finish, bring big styling with just a small change and reasonable pricing.
 Manufacturers such as Audi provide contrasting mirrors on their S-line vehicles, making the option more desirable than ever.
 Bright colours, different materials like carbon fibre and matte and even things like Chrome are all possible and effective on many different cars.